Terrestrial

 and land rule ecology

-Carbon cycles and more
+Nutrient cycles and more

-Others monitor biogeochemical exchanges that occur in riverine hyporheic zones, where fresh water and groundwater mix in reactive regions of sediment and rock.
+We also have projects monitoring biogeochemical exchanges that occur in riverine hyporheic zones, where fresh water and groundwater mix in reactive regions of sediment and rock.
+Some PNNL scientists also specialize in studies of permafrost, which can be fairly described as sites of terrestrial–aquatic interchange.

 To date, Earth system models only include static fractions of dry land and open water.
 That approach misses much of what is in between: an ecologically critical hybrid of wet-to-dry features that mark coastal areas and that are global hotspots of biological, biogeochemical, and ecological activity.
-In 2016, DOE sponsored a landmark workshop to correct what it called the “TAI gap” in Earth system models.
-The resulting report on research priorities was co-authored by a PNNL soil microbiologist.